 Not all corruption investigations can uncover enough evidence to proceed to prosecution, and in the case of India’s Barak 1 missile acquisition in 2000, even the help of extensive undercover tape recordings failed to secure an indictment—although it did lead to several senior figures being removed from their positions, and the resignation of the Minister of Defence.
 The circumstantial evidence uncovered by India’s Central Bureau of Investigation (CBI) suggested strongly, however, that the acquisition program, which sought to equip India’s surface fleet with anti-air/anti-missile systems, was influenced at the selection stage to give an advantage to an Israeli consortium’s offering over an indigenously produced alternative.
 The links CBI drew between agents, officials, and bank accounts led to a seven year investigation that was terminated in 2013, after drawing in a former defense minister, former Navy chief, and minor party leader.

 The practice of buying and selling military positions and ranks has a long history, even if today it is strictly forbidden in almost all armed forces.
 For example, from 1683 to 1871, most commissions in the British Army were paid for.
-This was not a matter of bribes and back-handers, rather it was the officially-sanctioned system, with established prices for each rank in each type of military unit.
-Rather than a form of corruption, it was seen as a guard against corruption, ensuring that officers were men of private means who would not need to engage in pillaging or profiteering.
+This was not a matter of bribes and back-handers, but rather an officially-sanctioned system with established prices for each rank in each type of military unit.
+This practice was perceived as a guard against corruption, ensuring that officers were men of private means who would not need to engage in pillaging or profiteering.
 Of course, there was also widespread corruption in the system, with commissions frequently being sold to the highest bidder well above the official price.
-One can well imagine that monetary payments, now illegal, did not immediately disappear from the military promotion system when the practice of selling commissions was officially abolished in 1871, but let us leave this question to one side.
+Monetary payments, now illegal, did not immediately disappear from the military promotion system when the practice of selling commissions was officially abolished in 1871, and have lived on in other military systems.

 Shortly after joining NATO in 1999, both the Czech Republic and Hungary started procurement processes to acquire new major combat aircraft to replace ageing Russian planes.
 In each case, the Gripen, produced jointly by Saab (Sweden) and BAE (UK), was selected over rival contenders, including the US F-16, believed to have been the favourite in each case.
 Subsequent allegations of corruption centered around a network of agents employed by BAE Systems to bribe politicians in Central Europe to sway decisions in favour of the Gripen, in particular in the Czech Republic and Hungary.